RobotWebTools/rclnodejs-cli/package-creation-tool/README.md

 # `create-package` command
-The `rclnodejs-cli create-package` command creates a hybrid ROS2-Nodejs package that can coexist and participate with other ROS2 packages in a ROS2 workspace and be run using the ROS2 `launch` facility.
-A ROS2-Nodejs package consist of a ROS2 package, specifically an `ament-cmake` ROS2 package, overlaid with a Nodejs package.
-This command can also be run from the `ros2` cli as described in the [Using the command from the `ros2` commandline](#Using-the-command-from-the-ros2-commandline) section.
+The `rclnodejs-cli create-package` command creates a hybrid ROS2-Nodejs package that can coexist and participate with other ROS 2 packages in a ROS 2 workspace and be run using the ROS 2 `launch` facility.
+A ROS2-Nodejs package consist of a ROS 2 package, specifically an `ament-cmake` ROS 2 package, overlaid with a Nodejs package.
+This command can also be run from the `ros2` commandline as described in the [Using the command from the `ros2` commandline](#Using-the-command-from-the-ros2-commandline) section.

 ## Key Features
-* Creates a ROS2 ament_cmake packages and overlays it with a custom Nodejs package.
+* Creates a ROS 2 ament_cmake package and overlays it with a custom Nodejs package.
 * `--typescript` commandline option to configure the package for use with TypeScript.
-* Includes the ROS2 JavaScript client library, [rclnodejs](https://github.com/RobotWebTools/rclnodejs) as a runtime dependency.
+* Includes the ROS 2 JavaScript client library, [rclnodejs](https://github.com/RobotWebTools/rclnodejs) as a runtime dependency.
 * Creates and example JavaScript/TypeScript ROS2 publisher node and ROS2 launch-description.
 * Customized `CMakeList.txt` `install()` rules to install key runtime files to the package share/ folder
+* `--no-ros-pkg` commandline option to create omit the ROS 2 package creation and only create a Nodejs package.

 # Usage #
 Create a new ROS2-Nodejs package basic usage: